 confirmed: in this case, the server provides a response to the request;

 unconfirmed: in this case, the server does not provide a response to the request.

+Unsolicited DataNotification from the server may be also (see 9.3.10):

+confirmed: in this case, the client provides a response to acknowledge the receipt of the unsolicited DataNotification

+unconfirmed: in this case, the client does not provide a response to the unsolicited DataNotification.

-The additional services – which are not based on DLMS services specified in IEC 61334-4-41:1996 – are:
+The additional services – which are not based on DLMS® services specified in IEC 61334-4-41:1996 – are:

 the GET, SET, ACTION and ACCESS used to access COSEM object attributes and methods using LN referencing;